dainiusjocas/clj-jq/README.md

 # clj-jq

-A library to execute `jq` scripts on JSON data.
-It is a thin wrapper around [jackson-jq](https://github.com/eiiches/jackson-jq).
+A library to execute [`jq`](https://stedolan.github.io/jq/) scripts on JSON data within a Clojure application.
+It is a thin wrapper around [jackson-jq](https://github.com/eiiches/jackson-jq): a pure Java `jq` Implementation for Jackson JSON Processor.

 Available `jq` functions can be found [here](https://github.com/eiiches/jackson-jq#implementation-status-and-current-limitations).

+This library is compatible with the GraalVM `native-image`.

 ## Alternatives

 There is another `jq` library for Clojure: [clj-jq](https://github.com/BrianMWest/clj-jq).
-This library works by shelling-out to an embedded `jq`.
-The problem is that it has costs for every invocation.
+This library works by shelling-out to an embedded `jq` instance.
+The problem with this approach is that it has fixed costs for every invocation.
 Also, it creates difficulties to use this library with the GraalVM native-image.

 ## Use cases